waqarsaleem/waqarsaleem.github.io/recommendation.md

 Some of the above may overlap.
 The more information I have on you, the better I will be able to write a recommendation letter that is not generic.
 They may also be repetition from our meeting.
 I meet many students - having everything in one place in written form will help me to consult the necessary details when I begin to write your letter.

+### Submission

-In sharing the above, please be decent and do not send me Word files.
+Please share the above as an email to me with the title: "Material for recommendation letter".
+Please be decent and do not send me Word files.

-## Conditions
+## Conditions and Expectations

 Recommendations are confidential and I will not share my recommendation with you.
 Rather, you may enter my information as a referee at your target university.
 Be sure to waive your right to access the recommendation otherwise I will not provide it.
 This is standard procedure for recommendations.
 The university will then contact me and I will share the recommendation with them directly.